 Continuously building and deploying new versions of my modules to internal repositories (or PowerShell Gallery) is something I really like.
 That way I can just push my code and let the automation handle the rest.
 Here are some learnings I’ve made.
 Deploy on tag Firstly, I usually only trigger a deploy-workflow on tags, this way I can manually decide when to do a release and what version it will have without relying on any complex methods.

 In a previous post I wrote about when Iupdated the command Update-AzureRMto only update modules that has a newer version available and not download and overwrite modules that already are up to date.
 Unless I use the -Force parameter of course.
 Once I've done the change and was satisfied I thought that maybe someone else might benefit from this update and since the AzureRM module is available as an open source project on GitHub I requested to have my changes included in the official version of the module.

-I'm an Ops guy, I have a history of working in IT operations and I think of myself as a “technician” or “ITPro”.
+<p> I'm an Ops guy, I have a history of working in IT operations and I think of myself as a “technician” or “ITPro”.
 To be honest, I don't know what to call it, but my point is that I do not have a background as programmer.
 I've been talking with other Ops-persons about integrating and collaborating with developer teams for quite some time now.
-Trying to make others understand the benefits they can both give and receive when collaborating with developers and trying to convince operations teams that we have lots and lots to learn from developers.